nsauton/401k_contribution_page/README.md

 - add graphs to visually display rather than just numbers in a table
 - incorporate employer contributions to the 401k
 - use compounding interest for consecutive months/years instead of just a linear number
+- remove hardcoded values for age, salary, and past contributions and replace them with user input

 ## Files
 server.py - allows many kinds of files to be run locally and accessed from a web browser